-This Western Governors University (WGU) Code of Student Conduct is premised on the belief that respect for individuals, ideas, and the authenticity of student work are all critical to a thriving academic community.
-Accordingly, WGU holds that all members of the WGU community have a shared responsibility for ethical, responsible, and respectful behavior and should comply in every respect with all applicable laws in addition to the rules WGU has set forth in this Code of Student Conduct.
+Western Governors University (WGU) holds the belief that respect for individuals, ideas, and the authenticity of Student work are all critical to a thriving society.
+Accordingly, WGU maintains that all members of the WGU Community have a shared responsibility for ethical, responsible, and respectful behavior and should comply with all applicable laws in addition to the standards WGU has set forth in this Student Code of Conduct (Code of Conduct).
+This Policy applies to all WGU Students and persons enrolled in WGU courses or offerings.